seiyria/drakkar/_other/misc-facts.md

 * Strength affects how well you hit enemies, how hard you hit, and your encumberance limit.

-* Agility affects how well you dodge enemies.
+* Agility affects how well you dodge hits and how well you hide/steal.